cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

 }
 ```

-The expected output should be:
+The output should be:

 ```text
 count = 1000
 ```

-By adding a `Lock` instance after `synchronized`, the code block it modifies is protected, ensuring that at most one thread can execute the protected code at any given time:
+By following `synchronized` with a `Lock` instance, the subsequent code block is protected such that at most one thread can execute the protected code at any time:
 1. Before entering the `synchronized` code block, a thread automatically acquires the lock corresponding to the `Lock` instance.
-If the lock cannot be acquired, the current thread is blocked;
+If the lock cannot be acquired, the current thread blocks.
-2. Before exiting the `synchronized` code block, a thread automatically releases the lock of the `Lock` instance.
+2. Before exiting the `synchronized` code block, a thread automatically releases the lock corresponding to the `Lock` instance.

-For control transfer expressions (such as `break`, `continue`, `return`, `throw`), when they cause the program execution to exit the `synchronized` code block, they also comply with point 2 above, meaning the lock corresponding to the `synchronized` expression is automatically released.
+For control transfer expressions (such as `break`, `continue`, `return`, `throw`), when the program execution jumps out of the `synchronized` code block, the above rule 2 still applies—meaning the lock corresponding to the `synchronized` expression is automatically released.

-The following example demonstrates the case where a `break` statement appears within a `synchronized` code block:
+The following example demonstrates the use of a `break` statement within a `synchronized` code block:

 <!-- verify -->